V4 Printer Driver Rendering Architecture

 The following diagram shows the rendering architecture choices for v4 printer drivers.

 The following paragraphs explain the roles of the IHV filters in the preceding diagram, and also provide guidelines for developing features to work within this rendering architecture.

 The print filter pipeline configuration file is unchanged in format.
 Recommended naming convention: vv<PDL>-pipelineconfig.xml, where vv is a placeholder for your manufacturer code.
 Example fapcl6-pipelineconfig.xml.
-All print filter pipeline configuration files must end with –pipelineconfig.xml in order to be compatible with legacy applications that print XPS.
+All print filter pipeline configuration files must end with –pipelineconfig.xml in order to be compatible with Windows desktop applications that print XPS.